South Africa says no signal of increased Omicron severity yet | Health

 Although scientists say more time is needed to arrive at a definitive conclusion, Health Minister Joe Phaahla said the signs on severity were positive.
 "Preliminary data does suggest that while there is increasing rate of hospitalisation ... it looks like it is purely because of the numbers rather than as a result of any severity of the variant itself, this Omicron," he said.

-South Africa reported more than 22,000 new COVID-19 cases on Thursday, a record during the current fourth wave of infections driven by Omicron but still below a peak of more than 26,000 daily cases during a third wave fuelled by the Delta variant.
-It has fully vaccinated about 38% of adults, more than in many other African countries but well short of the government's year-end target.
+In the past few days, a nationwide outbreak linked to variant has been infecting around 20,000 people a day, with 19,018 new COVID-19 cases on Thursday, according to data from the National Institute of Communicable Disease, but only 20 new deaths.
+Infections have yet to reach the peak of more than 26,000 daily cases during a third wave fuelled by the Delta variant.

+South Africa has fully vaccinated about 38% of adults, more than in many other African countries but well short of the government's year-end target.
 It recently delayed some vaccine deliveries due to oversupply as the pace of inoculations slowed.
+BOOSTERS COMING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)